 Outcome Timeline Respond to requests from the public and the MPO members for traffic Continuous count information Continuous Updated traffic counts on roads where development has occurred or land 3 rd & 4 th Quarter use has changed.
-3 & 4 Quarter Up to date searchable online data base of requested traffic counts Continuous Monitor existing traffic volumes on the federal aid roadway system throughout the NATS study area for use in project development in Continuous accordance with the Planning and Environmental Linkages (PEL) Collection equipment in state of good repair Continuous Coordination with local road agencies to obtain MIRE data.
-3 rd & 4 th Quarter Collect Highway Performance Monitoring System (HPMS) data, which is 1 st & 2 nd Quarter used for national trends and for air quality conformity monitoring.
-1 & 2 Quarter Use the data collected to support the development of technical analysis Continuous tools as required by the planning process.
-Continuous
+5 & 4 Quarter Monitor existing traffic volumes on the federal aid roadway system throughout the NATS study area for use in project development in Continuous accordance with the Planning and Environmental Linkages (PEL) Coordination with local road agencies to obtain MIRE data.
+2 nd Quarter Collect Highway Performance Monitoring System (HPMS) data, which is 1 st & 2 nd Quarter used for national trends and for air quality conformity monitoring.
+I & Z Quarter Use the data collected to support the development of technical analysis Continuous tools as required by the planning process. continuous